 At the invitation of Superintendent Runcie, CMBM was invited to host a series of trauma-relief workshops, which laid the foundation for a county-wide program.
 In July 2018, with generous support from the Chan Zuckerberg Initiative, CMBM and BCPS launched the Comprehensive Wellness Program for Broward County.
 Together we are bringing CMBM’s transformational model of self-awareness, self-care, and group support to Marjory Stoneman Douglas High School and schools throughout the county.
 In 2019, Children’s Services Council of Broward County joined this effort, helping expand the program beyond the school system into the community.

-The escalation of mass shootings in the United States makes it essential to develop a comprehensive model that is easily integrated into a school system, existing resources in the community, and into the lives of the people who participate in CMBM’s training.
-This program – which promotes community-wide, as well as individual health and healing – will set a benchmark for comprehensive community wellness, as well as effective crisis response.
+The escalation of mass shootings in the United States makes it essential to develop a comprehensive healing model that is easily integrated into schools and other existing community support systems.
+The CMBM-Broward County Program is setting a benchmark for comprehensive community crisis response, resiliency-building and wellness.

 Participants at CMBM’s Comprehensive Wellness Program training talk about how the CMBM training has provided hope and healing after suffering the loss of 17 members of their community.

 CMBM’s program empowered me and my students to help build community resilience.
 It has absolutely changed my life and how I instruct and care for my students.

 Diane Wolk-Rogers AP History Teacher at MSD and Activist

 This program is the beginning of a community transformation.
 It can make a world of difference in every school in our community and beyond.

 James Gordon, MD presenting for teachers and staff at Marjory Stoneman Douglas and Westglades Middle School during 2 days of self-care workshops before the start of the 2018 school year.